 1. More scenes from the book

-Although some of them are altered slightly from their book counterparts, we get to see the boating picnic, Jo and Marmee’s conversation about temper, Jo and Beth’s trip to the seashore, and the closing scene at Plumfield, among others.
-The Winona Ryder version didn’t include these (and I don’t recall them in the 1939 Hepburn version, either.)
+Although some of these scenes are altered slightly from their book counterparts, we get to see the boating picnic, Jo and Marmee’s conversation about temper, Jo and Beth’s trip to the seashore, and the closing scene at Plumfield, among others.
+The Winona Ryder version didn’t include these (and I don’t recall them in the 1933 Hepburn version, either.)

 2. A more filled-out landscape

 There are more settings and landscapes in this adaptation than in earlier ones.
 We get a fuller picture of the town and countryside surrounding the March home, and even get a peek at Mr. March’s environment on the battlefront and in the war hospital.

 3. Mr. March and Aunt March get more screen time

 These two characters are very important in the novels, but are very incidental in the film versions.
 In the book, Jo’s father becomes an integral part of family life again after he returns from the war.
 And Aunt March is instrumental in Meg and John’s engagement!
 Dylan Baker and Angel Lansbury do an excellent job in their roles, and it’s a treat to see their characters get more screen time and lines this time around.

 4. It’s a faithful and respectful adaptation